 Quarterly filing due dates

-After the election and until a termination report is filed, quarterly reporting is required for any open issue or candidate committees as follows:
+After the election and until a termination report is filed, quarterly reporting is required for any open issue or candidate committees with reporting periods ending 5 days prior to the due date as follows:

 - Jan.
 1 (Reporting Sept.
 27-Dec.
 27)

 If the reporting day is on a weekend or a legal holiday, the report shall be filed by the close of the next business day.
 The reporting period closes five calendar days prior to the date the report is due.